Have you heard of the sunny 16 rule?

 Obviously, there’s more to exposure than that.
-But the sunny 16 rule is a good rule of thumb and an excellent starting point for setting exposure.
-If you haven’t given manual mode a go yet, this is the easiest way to give it a go.
+But the sunny 16 rule is a good guesstimate and an excellent starting point for setting exposure.
+If you haven’t given manual mode a go yet, this is the easiest way to get started.

 Learn about the exposure triangle here: The exposure triangle – why is it so important to know?